saulpierotti/markdown_notebook/LB2.md

 * Torsion angles are not so easy to extract from 3d structures, so they are not the preferred way for secondary structure determination
 * An H bond is present when the distance among the atoms involved is under 2 $\AA$ and the atoms are co-planar
 	* H bonds can be formed in proteins mainly by O and N
-* In alpha helices the H-bonding happens among residues in position $i$ and $i+4$
-* Alpha helices are self-organizing local structures
-	* They are local in the sense that they do not involve long-range interactions
 * H bonding happens both in solvent accessible and inaccessible areas
-* Beta sheets are less local since they require the interaction of beta strands that can also be far in the sequence
 * Side chains do not really determine secondary structure, so predicting secondary structures from sequence can be misleading
 	* Propensities are only average properties
 * Prediction of secondary structure is important since by assigning a good secondary structure to a sequence I can identify remote homologs